-But if you’re looking to enjoy Northern California and take your time on your San Francisco to Lake Tahoe road trip, there are plenty of stops worth making.
 Check out our favorite detours along the route—everything from stunning hiking trails to an outlet mall to the most delicious pie in the state—and find the perfect places to add to your road trip.

 Planning a San Francisco to Lake Tahoe Road Trip

-The best route from San Francisco to Lake Tahoe depends if your destination is North Lake Tahoe or South Lake Tahoe.
+The best route depends on whether your destination is North Lake Tahoe or South Lake Tahoe.
 Either way, you’ll take I-80 E from San Francisco to Sacramento.
 From there, you’ll either continue on I-80 E until you connect to CA 89-S, which will bring you to Tahoe City, or you’ll branch off on US-50 E to South Lake Tahoe.

 This itinerary will cover the route to Tahoe City, sticking along I-80 E the entire time, but both routes are stunning drives with plenty to offer along the way.